Mind the trap! Antipatterns, a common type of problem in technical writing

 Intellectual Violence

-The reader is bombarded and intimidated with technical terms and specialist knowledge.
-They are forced into a role of inferiority and are discouraged from asking questions.
+The reader is bombarded with technical terms and specialist knowledge above their skill and knowledge level.
+This intimidates the reader, forces them into a role of inferiority, and discourages them from asking questions.

 Gold Plating